betterscientificsoftware/bssw.io/Articles/Blog/InclusiveLanguageCodeUpdateExample.md

 6. *How was the change ultimately announced and rolled out to stakeholders?*

    > Through sprint reviews every 3 weeks.
-   > We involved analysts and developers in the conversation.
+   > We involved analysts and developers in ongoing conversations.

 7. *What role did the social climate in the country in the middle of 2020 play?*